-Campsites in Iceland are generally decent with facilities such as showers, toilets, and sometimes even WiFi.
+Campsites in Iceland are generally decent, with showers, toilets, and sometimes even WiFi facilities.
 The average camping fee ranges from 1000 ISK ($10US) to 2000 ISK ($20 US) per person, per night.
-Many times showers are not included in this price, and cost 300-500ISK for a three to five-minute shower.
-That’s why we love getting naked in Iceland’s public swimming pools instead.
+Often, showers are not included in this price and cost 300-500ISK for a three to five-minute shower.
+Since it showers cost money we love getting naked in Iceland’s public swimming pools instead.

 The majority of campsites close down for the winter.
-We drove the Ring Road in October and found many of the campsite to have already closed on September 30th.
+We drove the Ring Road in October and found many of the campsites to have already closed on September 30th.

 The availability of campsites will depend on the time of year.
 Traveling in October, we found it to be hit or miss.
 The good news is that even when the campsites are closed, they are still accessible and you technically still park there and camp if need be.
 This means you don’t have to pay – you just won’t have access to facilities like toilets during the offseason.
 Remember when I mentioned baby wipes?